Cloak of Deception: Synopsis

 The Galactic Republic is in a state of decline, mired in greed and corruption and tangled in bureaucracy.
 In the outlying systems, where the Trade Federation maintains a stranglehold on shipping routes, tensions are boiling over—while back in the comfort of Coruscant, the hub of civilized space and seat of Republic government, few senators seem inclined to investigate the problem.
 And those who suspect Supreme Chancellor Valorum of having a hand in the machinations are baffled—especially when Jedi Master Qui-Gon Jinn and his apprentice Obi-Wan Kenobi foil an assassination attempt on the Chancellor.

 With the crisis escalating, Valorum calls for an emergency trade summit.
 As humans and aliens gather, conspiracies sealed with large sums of money run rampant, and no one is entirely above suspicion.
 But the greatest threat of all remains unknown to everyone except three members of the Trade Federation, who have entered into a shadowy alliance with the Sith lord Darth Sidious.
-While Valorum, Qui-Gon and Obi-Wan will be content with more money and fewer problems, Sidious has grander, far more terrifying plans.
+While the Federation will be content with more money and fewer problems, Sidious has grander, far more terrifying plans.